jaedy-QA/jae-dela-ysla/README.md

 ## About Me

 I am a fresh graduate from Pamantasan ng Lungsod ng Muntinlupa and an aspiring QA Engineer.
 With almost a year of experience working in a professional environment as an intern, I am currently focusing on enhancing my skills in manual testing while learning automation at the same time.
-I am a QA Analyst Intern, and even though I’m still an intern, I make sure to use my free time to keep learning and improving my skills.
+I am currently a QA Analyst Intern, and even though I’m still an intern, I make sure to use my free time to keep learning and improving my skills.
 I believe that continuous learning helps me understand the testing process better and prepare myself for future opportunities in the QA field.

 ## Testing Skills
 - ✅ Manual Testing